RedBlight/RandomSoru/README.md

 ## How does it work?

-This a website that users can solve random questions from the topics available in the site.
+This is a website that users can solve random questions from the topics available in the site.
 When user selects a topic, they get a random question of that topic generated for them from question templates, and then displayed to them.

 Question templates can be added from the admin panel, by the admin.